MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 	4. Now let's get the two repositories in sync.
 The online repo has a `README.md` file.
 Clone it on the local repo by calling `git pull origin master`.
 Don't bother with `origin` or `master` for now.
 - Desktop Users:
 	1. Unlike terminal users, you don't need to make a local repo.
 GitHub Desktop does it automatically for you. *Sign in*

 #### Why do we have two repositories?

 Remember: Git and GitHub are two different programs.
 There will be a central official repository online, hosted by GitHub.
 However, you should perform the changes that you want to make on the project on your local git repository, and then tell git to make those same changes on the official GitHub repo.

 This might seem tedious if you're working alone, but think about what happens in a team.
 It would be pretty chaotic if everyone made their own direct changes on the official online repository.
 If everyone had their own little local version of the official repository, they could use git to keep changes constant between everyone's local repositories and the official online repo.

+If you're using the command line, this is where `origin` and `master` make sense. `origin` is the official online GitHub repo. `master` is the local git repo.
+When you called `git pull origin master`, you told git to pull all of the stuff that was at `origin` over to `master`.

 #### Something to notice: README's are actually read.